-I’m an expert in the field of marijuana how can I be involved in the process?
+I’m an expert in the field of cannabis how can I be involved in the process?

 Our rule-making system is a public process and we engage citizens along the way.
 Like hiring, the best way to keep up to date on the process is to register for email notifications.
 We will be sending out timelines and requests for public comment using email.

-How much tax revenue will marijuana sales generate?
+How much tax revenue will cannabis sales generate?

 You can find the most recent financial data on our Frequently Requested Lists page.

 How is it going to be taxed?

 Effective July 1, 2015, tax reforms defined in HB 2136 change the existing cannabis excise tax structure.
 A 37 percent cannabis excise tax must now be collected exclusively at the retail level.
 In addition, B&O taxes on the production and local retail sales taxes apply.

 Marijuana tax rates are too high, can you lower them?